-In evaluating the efficacy of EC-IC bypass for ischaemia, the primary focus has been on anterior circulation disease.
+In evaluating the efficacy of EC-IC bypass for ischemia, the primary focus has been on anterior circulation disease.
 Flow augmentation bypass in the anterior circulation primarily entails a bypass between the superficial temporal artery and the middle cerebral artery (STA-MCA).
-The EC-IC bypass study published in 1985 failed to demonstrate the efficacy of STA-MCA bypass over medical management in over 1,300 patients with occlusive disease of the anterior circulation.1 Patients with transient ischaemic attack (TIA) or stroke in the setting of occlusive disease not amenable to carotid endarterectomy (primarily carotid occlusion) were randomised to best medical therapy or best medical therapy in addition to EC-IC bypass patency rate of 96 %, EC-IC bypass conferred no benefit in terms of stroke risk over the average follow-up period of 55.8 months.
+The EC-IC bypass study published in 1985 failed to demonstrate the efficacy of STA-MCA bypass over medical management in over 1,300 patients with occlusive disease of the anterior circulation.1 Patients with transient ischemic attack (TIA) or stroke in the setting of occlusive disease not amenable to carotid endarterectomy (primarily carotid occlusion) were randomized to best medical therapy or best medical therapy in addition to EC-IC bypass.
+Although surgery was performed successfully, with a reported bypass patency rate of 96 %, EC-IC bypass conferred no benefit in terms of stroke risk over the average follow-up period of 55.8 months.

-Subsequent analysis of the study methodology identified shortcomings in study design and implementation that suggested universal abandonment of EC-IC bypass for ischaemic was premature.2,3 The trial was criticised for potential selection bias in enrolment, with concerns that a large number of patients, more than enrolled within the study, actually underwent surgery outside the trial.
-This would suggest that patients may have been selectively offered surgery versus enrolment in the trial based on perceived benefit of intervention, thus diluting any beneficial effect of bypass in those within the study cohort.
+Subsequent analysis of the study methodology identified shortcomings in study design and implementation that suggested universal abandonment of EC-IC bypass for ischemic was premature.
+The trial was criticized for potential selection bias in enrollment, with concerns that a large number of patients, more than enrolled within the study, actually underwent surgery outside the trial.
+This would suggest that patients may have been selectively offered surgery versus enrollment in the trial based on perceived benefit of intervention, thus diluting any beneficial effect of bypass in those within the study cohort.
 Concern was also raised regarding the adequacy of flow augmentation provided by the STA-MCA bypass, with the notion that higher flows through larger calibre bypass could be more effective.
-The STA-MCA bypass has been the primary type of bypass performed in the setting of ischaemia, due to its high technical success rate and low morbidity given that anastomosis is performed to a distal cortical MCA branch with little risk of ischaemia during crossclamping.4 However, the degree of flow augmentation can be relatively modest compared with larger conduit bypasses such as vein or radial artery interposition grafts from the cervical carotid to the more proximal MCA.
-Larger conduits do carry several disadvantages, however, including higher morbidity and lower patency rates,5 and the risk of ischaemia during cross-clamping of the more proximal MCA.
-Additionally, there is concern for hyperperfusion haemorrhage when using high flow grafts to revascularise ischaemic brain,6 presumed to be due to the inability of the vasodilated ischaemic vascular bed to compensate acutely to a large increase in perfusion created by a high flow graft.
-Favourable preliminary results with higher flow grafts in small series have been reported with the use of a non-occlusive bypass technique, the excimer laser-assisted anastomosis (ELANA), which allows vein grafts to be placed onto large proximal vessels, such as the supraclinoid carotid artery or proximal MCA, without clamping the vessel during anastomosis.^{7,8} This technique is still under evaluation, but the lack of temporary vessel occlusion during surgery, or the more physiological placement of the bypass proximally in the intracranial circulation, appears to reduce the risk of hyperperfusion.7
+The STA-MCA bypass has been the primary type of bypass performed in the setting of ischemia, due to its high technical success rate and low morbidity given that anastomosis is performed to a distal cortical MCA branch with little risk for ischemia during crossclamping.4 However, the degree of flow augmentation can be relatively modest compared with larger conduit bypasses such as vein or radial artery interposition grafts from the cervical carotid to the more proximal

+MCA.
+Larger conduits do carry several disadvantages, however, including higher morbidity and lower patency rates, and the risk for ischemia during cross-clamping of the more proximal MCA.
+Additionally, there is concern for hyperperfusion hemorrhage when using high flow grafts to revascularize ischemic brain, presumed to be due to the inability of the vasodilated ischemic vascular bed to compensate acutely to a large increase in perfusion created by a high flow graft.
+Favorable preliminary results with higher flow grafts in small series have been reported with the use of a non-occlusive bypass technique, the excimer laser-assisted anastomosis (ELANA), which allows vein grafts to be placed onto large proximal vessels, such as the supraclinoid carotid artery or proximal MCA, without clamping the vessel during anastomosis.
+This technique is still under evaluation, but the lack of temporary vessel occlusion during surgery, or the more physiologic placement of the bypass proximally in the intracranial circulation, appears to reduce the risk for hyperperfusion.